anuragdw710/AIRBUSAerothonBackend/README.md

   - /api/cord
 - [x] Get flight info
   - /api/flight
-- [ ] Flight create
+- [x] Flight create
   - check for available route from one cord to dest cord- if present return array
-- [ ] Start fight-
+- [x] Start flight-

-  - unreserve cord which are reserver by this flight in 2 sec and update cord of flight
+  - unreserve cord which are reserver by this flight in 5 sec and update cord of flight
+- [x] stop flight
 - [ ] check near by airport

 - [] Randomly update cord weather
 - [] Randomly update plane health